hybridgroup/gocv/README.md

 #### Install required packages

+First, you need to change the current directory to the location of the GoCV repo, so you can access the `Makefile`:

+		cd $GOPATH/src/github.com/hybridgroup.com/gocv

-First, you need to update the system, and install any required packages:
+Next, you need to update the system, and install any required packages:

 		make deps

 #### Download source

-Next, download the OpenCV 3.3 and OpenCV Contrib source code:
+Now, download the OpenCV 3.3 and OpenCV Contrib source code:

 		make download